nfdi4plants/ARC-specification/ARC specification.md

 ### Reference implementation

-PLANTDataHUB performs Continuous Quality Control of ARCs using the [arc-validate software suit]() as described in our 2023 paper [PLANTdataHUB: a collaborative platform for continuous FAIR data sharing in plant research](https://doi.org/10.1111/tpj.16474).
+PLANTDataHUB performs Continuous Quality Control of ARCs using the [arc-validate software suite]() as described in our 2023 paper [PLANTdataHUB: a collaborative platform for continuous FAIR data sharing in plant research](https://doi.org/10.1111/tpj.16474).

 # Best Practices